OpenArkStudio/ARK/README.md

 ## What is it?

-NF is a lightweight, fast, scalable, distributed plugin framework.Greatly inspired by OGRE and Bigworld.
+ArkGameFrame is a lightweight, fast, scalable, distributed plugin framework to create game server easily.
+Greatly inspired by OGRE and Bigworld.

 ## Features
 - General abstract data system